 Our interdisciplinary research programme at the Institute for Bioanalytical Chemistry is focussed on mass spectrometry, separation techniques and instrument development.
 The team also conducts applied research in the ‘omics’ sciences of metabolomics and lipidomics, with particular emphasis on innovative, non-invasive techniques for measuring indicators or “biomarkers” of disease as well as nutritional and/or physiological status.

-The core expertise of the Chair in Analytical Chemistry is the development of novel methods in biological mass spectrometry, in particular highly automated techniques for qualitative and quantitative measurement of low-molecular substances; e.g., endogenous metabolites, pharmaceutical drugs and metabolite fingerprints of biomarkers.
+The core expertise of the Chair in Analytical Chemistry is the development of novel methods in biological mass spectrometry, in particular techniques for qualitative and quantitative measurement of low-molecular weight substances; e.g., endogenous metabolites, pharmaceutical drugs, environmental toxins and metabolite fingerprints of biomarkers.

 The research is currently divided into four themes: